ComputeCanada/magic_castle/docs/developers.md

 Examples:

-- Building a release for OpenStack with the puppet repo master branch:
+- Building a release for OpenStack with the puppet repo main branch:
     ```
-    $ ./release.sh master openstack
+    $ ./release.sh main openstack
     ```
 - Building a release for GCP with the latest Terraform and cloud-init, and version 5.8 of puppet Magic Castle: